 The NPV for diminutive rectosigmoid polyps were 96.6% and 95% in MS and NICE arms respectively.
 The calculated accuracy of post-polypectomy surveillance for MS group was 98.2% (167 out of 170) and for NICE group was 92.1% (139 out of 151).

 In the MS arm, there were 20 out 309 (6.4%) high confidence polyps' inaccuracies.
-Misdiagnoses which were made were as follows: MS I (3 SSA’s and 1 normal mucosa), MS II (3 normal mucosa, 1 inflammatory polyp, 1 traditional serrated adenoma, 4 tubular adenoma with high grade dysplasia, 1 tubulovillous adenoma with low grade dysplasia and 1 villous adenoma with high grade dysplasia), MS IIo (2 tubular adenoma with low grade dysplasia and 1 hyperplastic polyp) and MS IIIa (1 tubular adenoma with low grade dysplasia and 1 villous adenoma with invasive carcinoma).
+Misdiagnoses which were made were as follows: MS I (3 SSA’s and 1 normal mucosa), MS II (3 normal mucosa, 1 inflammatory polyp, 1 traditional serrated adenoma, 4 tubular adenoma with high grade dysplasia, 1 tubulovillous adenoma with low grade dysplasia and 1 villous adenoma with high grade dysplasia), MS IIo (2 tubular adenoma with low grade dysplasia and 1 HP) and MS IIIa (1 tubular adenoma with low grade dysplasia and 1 villous adenoma with invasive carcinoma).

 In the NICE arm, there were 18 out of 254 (7.1%) inaccuracies in high confidence polyps - NICE I (1 normal mucosa, 2 tubular adenomas with low grade dysplasia), NICE II (5 normal mucosa, 5 HPs, 1 inflammatory polyp, 1 focal colitis cystica profunda, 1 cancer) and NICE III (1 tubulovillous adenoma with high grade dysplasia).